martinlaxenaire/gpu-curtains/README.md

 })
 ```

-Or you can use one of your favorite package manager:
+You can also use one of your favorite package manager:

 #### npm